trip-zip/awesome-from-scratch/README.md

   * No Rofi, polybar, conky, etc.  Let's showcase what awesome has to offer
 4. Make it modestly pretty.
 (I'm not that creative...)

-## I like this incremental approach to learning something from scratch.
-The "Copy someone else's config and tweaking it" has merit, but building a solid foundation, learning step by step tends to work better for me in the long run.
-This is especially true when my preferred functionality differs fundamentally from the config I'm copying.
-Looking at a [Beautiful Rice](https://github.com/rxyhn/yoru) and trying to figure out how to get from the default rc.lua to something polished and highly functional can be incredibly daunting.

 ## GET STARTED
 I'll make branches for each logical grouping of changes so it's easy to see the steps I'm taking in the progression.